Updated: Mar 13

-Luckily technology is much more advanced now.
+Luckily technology is much more advanced now than it was when I was fostering Jenna.
 Everyone has a camera on their phone.
 Most people have Wi-fi and other devices with cameras such as laptops and tablets.
 Using Zoom, Google Meet, Skype or another meeting platform allows one device to remain focused on the door to observe the dog, while the owner observes that camera view from their phone.

 Additionally external cameras are extremely reasonable in price and have the capability to transmit to an app on a phone.
 A designated external camera is a huge benefit because it can be permanently stationed next to the door facing into the room allowing us to see the dog’s face instead of their back end.
 Being able to see the front of the dog is extremely helpful since so much of a dog’s expression of their anxiety is shown on their face.

-Additionally, recording training sessions and reviewing them later can be very helpful.
+Using cameras during training can be incredibly helpful in another way.
+Owners can learn a lot about dog body language just by recording training sessions and reviewing them later.
 I don’t know any professional trainer that hasn’t watched video of dogs in various situations, even rewinding and watching multiple times in slow motion, as a way to learn how to understand a dog's body language.

 The training used to treat separation anxiety is not always easy, but luckily technology can help us be successful.